-CHAPTER 2020-191
+CHAPTER 2023-335

-Committee Substitute for Committee Substitute for House Bill No. 925
+Committee Substitute for House Bill No. 1083

-An act relating to Manatee County; creating the North River Ranch Improvement Stewardship District; providing a short title, legislative findings and intent, and definitions; establishing compliance with minimum requirements in s.
-189.031(3), F.S., for creation of an independent special district; providing for creation and establishment of the district; establishing the legal boundaries of the district; providing for the jurisdiction and charter of the district; providing for a governing board; providing for membership, election, and terms of office; providing for meetings; providing administrative duties of the board; providing a method for transition of the board from landowner control to control by the resident electors of the district; providing for a district manager and district personnel; providing for a district treasurer, selection of a public depository, and district budgets and financial reports; providing for the general powers of the district; providing for the special powers of the district to plan, finance, and provide community infrastructure and services within the district; providing for bonds; providing for borrowing; providing for future ad valorem taxation; providing for special assessments; providing for issuance of certificates of indebtedness; providing for tax liens; providing for competitive procurement; providing for fees and charges; providing for amending the charter; providing for required notices to purchasers of residential units within the district; defining the term "district public property"; providing for merger; providing for construction; providing severability; providing for a referendum; providing effective dates.
+An act relating to Manatee County; creating the East River Ranch Stewardship District; providing a short title, legislative findings and intent, and definitions; establishing compliance with minimum requirements in s.
+189.031(3), F.S., for creation of an independent special district; providing for creation and establishment of the district: establishing the legal boundaries of the district; providing for the jurisdiction and charter of the district; providing for a governing board; providing for membership, election, and terms of office; providing for meetings; providing administrative duties of the board; providing a method for transition of the board from landowner control to control by the resident electors of the district; providing for a district manager and district personnel; providing for a district treasurer, selection of a public depository, and district budgets and financial reports; providing for the general powers of the district; providing for the special powers of the district to plan, finance, and provide community infrastructure and services within the district; providing for bonds; providing for borrowing; providing for future ad valorem taxation; providing for special assessments; providing for issuance of certificates of indebtedness; providing for tax liens; providing for competitive procurement; providing for fees and charges; providing for amending the charter; providing for required notices to purchasers of residential units within the district; providing for merger; providing for construction; providing severability; providing for a referendum; providing effective dates.